Sheffield CIty Region Skills bank

 Skills funding agency

 Organisations with an annual wage bill of £3m+ will pay 0.5% of their wage bill into a Levy fund, which must be spent on Apprenticeship training.
-Read further details here
+Read further details below.

-All other organisations with more than 50 employees will have to pay a 10% contribution towards the cost of any Apprenticeship training (from £150 to £1,800)
+Organisations with a smaller wage bill pay a 5% contribution towards the cost of any Apprenticeship training (from £150 to £1,800)

 Employers with an annual pay bill of more than £3 million will need to spend 0.5% of their total pay bill on the apprenticeship levy.